venkatavinayvijjapu/Datathon2.0/README.md

 #Algoritms:
  # 1) Count Vectorization:
-           This algorithmn is part of sklearn in feature extraction used to tokenize based on the frequency of the word in a sentence For eg: In the sentence "Hi Gmrit,Gmrit is in Razam.
+           This algorithmn is part of sklearn in feature extraction used to tokenize based on the frequency of the word in a sentence.
+           For eg: In the sentence "Hi Gmrit,Gmrit is in Razam.
            Here Gmr is repeated 2 times and Razam is repeated 1 time and stop words are removed.
-# 2) TfIf Vectorization:
+# 2) TfIdf Vectorization:
             This algorithmn is part of sklearn in feature extraction similar to Count vectorization but the only differnce is that we use Tf/If ratio inn place count or frequency of word in a sentence.

  #  Classifiers:
   As the data given is very huge it takes more time for training and fitting while there are few algoritmns which are used that gives good accuracy and executes fast.